Smyatkin-Maxim/15799-s25-project1/reflection.md

 - Weird, but it seems like Calcite can go into infinite optimization loop if it has conflicting rules (e.g. projection pull up VS projection push down)
 - Seems like multi join plans (including bushy joins) are optimized more heuristically than based on costs.
 Sometimes I get really bad plans (q9 for example).
 With somewhat random rule changes I've managed to get q9 working (due to timeout in bushy joins optimization)
 - TIMEOUT in the first round of optimizations allows me to try much wider search space: associativity, commutativity, bushy joins.
 Looks like it helps for some queries.
+- Removed bushy- and multi-joins: as this optimization is mostly heuristic it's hard to optimize further.
+I just can't control what rules are applied there base on costs and there are lots of Cartesian products.
+Removing bushy joins improved most of the queries (surprisingly it was the opposite before, when I had worse rules I suppose).
+-